Rahq5/Personal-Repository/README.md

 # Personal Archive

-My personal collection of notes, resources, and important stuff.
+My personal collection of notes, resources and some quicky Stuff

 # How to use ?
 ensure obsidian is pre installed and just download via downloading button in git

 # How to update files ?
-1. clone on your local device
+1. clone repo on your local device
 2. do your edits
 3. git add
 4. git commit